 You need an air compressor that can keep up with the air your pump is consuming, which is measured in CFM, also referred to as SCFM (standard cubic feet per minute).
 CFM is a measure of volume of compressed air your compressor is capable of generating and an important value to know when purchasing a compressor.
 Every AODD pump requires a certain amount of CFM to deliver the required GPM (gallons per minute).
-If you invest in an efficient pump, the energy savings will continue to add up.
+If you invest in an efficient diaphragm pump, the energy savings will continue to add up.

 In order to understand if your current air compressor is sufficient for your needs, you’ll want to focus on the flow curve of the pump, which can be found in the service and operating manual and pump data sheet.

-Understanding AODD Pump Curves
+Understanding Diaphragm Pump Curves

-When focusing on the flow curve of the pump, look at the following: head pressure, capacity in GPM and LPM (liters per minute), air pressure in PSI, and air consumption in SCFM.
+When focusing on the flow curve of the diaphragm pump, look at the following: head pressure, capacity in GPM and LPM (liters per minute), air pressure in PSI, and air consumption in SCFM.

-In the curve below, the horizontal red line is on 60 PSI (4.1 bar) head pressure while the vertical red line is on 80 gpm (303 lpm).
+In the pump flow curve below, the horizontal red line is on 60 PSI (4.1 bar) head pressure while the vertical red line is on 80 gpm (303 lpm).
 To hit the duty point where the lines cross, it would require about 70 PSI of air pressure and 60 SCFM of air volume.
 Both air pressure and volume are equally important.

 AODD pumps provide a wide range of flows without costly, sophisticated controls.
 Standard duty pumps operate at a 1:1 ratio, with pneumatic pressures up to 125 PSI (8.6 bar).